 You can invite people to join your calendar and other people can invite you to their calendars.
-Most interestingly, Apple seems to accept that not only those with Apple devices will want schedule integration, and reaches across the competitive isle to integrate with Google Calendar as well.
+Most interestingly, Apple seems to accept that not only those with Apple devices will want schedule integration, and reaches across the competitive aisle to integrate with Google Calendar as well.

-You can color-code tasks and manage several accounts from one calendar, a good functionality for a pair, or a family who want to keep their schedules in sync.
+You can color-code tasks and manage several accounts from one calendar, a good functionality for a pair, or a family who wants to keep their schedules in sync.
 And best of all, it is available for the low price of $0.

 Microsoft Outlook Calendar

 With its simple to use UI, the Outlook Calendar is available for Outlook users and gives them the ability to integrate emails and contacts, as well as multiple other features.